yousefalsatouf/BeCode-Training/02-the-hill/04-PHP/oop/README.md

 }
 ```

-## StudlyCaps
 The standard for naming classes is StudlyCaps, which means the first letter should be capitalized, as well as the first letter of any subsequent word, all other letters should be lower case.
-For example: in a class named “MyRecipe”, the M and the R would be capitalized and the other letters would be lower case.
+For example: in a class named *MyRecipe*.

-## Instantiating an Object
+### Instantiating an Object
 After creating the class, a new object can be instantiated and stored in a variable using the “new” keyword:

 ```php